 PPRC is pleased to expand our Rapid Response service to cover questions relating to any environmental challenges experienced at your sports facilities, as you work to develop greener operations.
 We will provide free and confidential research to help you make the right decisions.

-The Vancouver Canucks, one of the founding members of the Green Sports Alliance, are one of many organizations making great strides to green their facilities.
+The Vancouver Canucks, a founding member of the Green Sports Alliance, are one of many organizations making great strides to green their facilities.
 The team’s home, Rogers Arena, has accomplished tremendous reductions in waste as well as emissions from fan transportation.
-PPRC compiled a report on the success and challenges of the Arena’s Zero Waste program, which started in 2012.
+PPRC compiled a report on the successes and challenges of the Arena’s Zero Waste program, which started in 2012.
 See the report HERE.

-All in one place, for the first time ever, EPA has created a Green Sports web page guiding users to dozens of EPA programs and resources that help sports teams, facilities, fans, and leagues green their sports operations.
+- EPA’s Green Sports Web Page – All in one place, for the first time ever, EPA has created a guiding users to dozens of EPA programs and resources that help sports teams, facilities, fans, and leagues green their sports operations.
 The web page also showcases green sports benefits, success stories, calculators, recognition programs, and additional resources.
-Take a look; we’re sure you’ll get a lot out of it!